UniUserBW/UniUserBw.github.io/project_yoda.md

 ![](https://github.com/UniUserBW/UniUserBw.github.io/blob/1250356a323f7a6e8cc28b05bc43149229f54617/document_images/9bf70391-1ad0-472f-86fc-234fd1a91422.jpg)

 During the development of the characters clothing being more realistic, the movement capabilities using the Arduino software were worked on to improve the range of motion and possible dance moves that could be performed by the artefact.
 A base was added from laser cutting acrylic alongside writing of "star wars" being engraved into the base which offered more support for movement as well as adding to the design.
 This made the model more stable and fixed a problem where the model could fall over during certain movements.
+This was the chosen solution as it made for an efficient and cheap method of creating the paltform whilst allowing decorations to be added at the same time, it was also the easiest material to join the PLA yoda artefact to with sturdiness.

 The colour palette design was improved with a lightsaber and different materials for clothing being used to match the colours the character wears being implemented; the colour palette was also made to be more realistic to the character using different paints to the previously used ones.

 ![](https://github.com/UniUserBW/UniUserBw.github.io/blob/1250356a323f7a6e8cc28b05bc43149229f54617/yoda_images/yoda.jpg)

 After the remake of the characters outfit and the change of colours being applied, also with the movements being finished the next step was using the buzzer within the chest of the animatronic to play music and sounds that matched the character.
 Using an external system called "DF Player Pro", a little device that allowed the storage of mp3 audio files and could be connected to the Arduino, sound files could be directly uploaded and saved and played through the buzzer.
+This was the best solution as it meant the artefact could be disconnected and work through power sources like a battery and made for a more realistic animatronic whilst also allowing the selection of audio files to increase from 1 to the storage size.

 ![](https://github.com/UniUserBW/UniUserBw.github.io/blob/1250356a323f7a6e8cc28b05bc43149229f54617/yoda_images/Three%20Yodas.png)

 ## Artefact Analysis:

 The result was having 3 prototype versions using different motor systems to universally work through production and making it more attuned for real manufacturing, this allows for a different selection of hardware such as different motors to be used as shown with regular motors and servo motors.
 This resulted in a stable animatronic that could play sounds and voice lines through speakers, being able to perform different dance moves and motions and an artefact that very closely resembled the character being created.
+The improvement of the stand and the decorations with the felt and clothes made for a asthetic and visually appealing animatronic with real animatronic capabilities that directly meets the specification set out for the project.

 # Conclusion:

 The project ends with a deep understanding of a range of technologies and means of production being learned despite not all being used to create the artefact.
-The artefact showed clear use of 3D printing and the development of the parts used as well as covered the aims and objectives targeted almost perfectly.
-This model using 3D printing and the parts used could be made within a manufacturing process and would work as a real animatronic with the ability to be scaled up or down with minor changes being required.
+The artefact showed clear use of 3D printing and laser cutting with the development of the parts used as well as covered the aims and objectives targeted almost perfectly.
+This model using 3D printing and the parts used could be made within a manufacturing process and would work as a real animatronic with the ability to be scaled up or down with minor changes being required, especially with the compatability of different motor types.

 Understanding of 3D modelling software and their uses was heavily reinforced with a deeper look into designs such as hinges and connections that could be made through these means.
 The result provided an animatronic that met the criteria made for development with the capabilities of dancing and general movements, with signing and playing songs whilst being directly designed for the character being created and was overall a successful artefact.
 If more time was allocated to this project, improvements that could be made would be changing the use of Arduinos to micro processors to allow for better scalability of the animatronic and possible use of latex as the martial for skin.